menu

 Being a small city, Butler does not have a public transit system used by locals to get to and from work.

-The citizens of Butler have a very low rate of college education: just 9.51% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Butler has a very low overall level of education: only 9.51% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Butler in 2022 was $23,712, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $94,848 for a family of four.
 Butler also has one of the higher rates of people living in poverty in the nation, with 35.73% of its population below the federal poverty line.